joaquinelio/litul-crud/README.md

   Form (form show, form edit )
 operations, passed as function parameters

-I use to talk about SQL but it may use any kind of data op (mongo, json).
+I use to talk about SQL but it can use any kind of data op (mongo, json).
 I just refer it as DB

 *** How  ***

-Each CRUD and the NAV opertions has to be implemented by its method (i.e. .implementCreate())
+Each CRUD and the NAV operations has to be implemented by its method (i.e. .implementCreate())

 Dev has to code the functions to perform the very specific task and pass them as a function parameter example for CREATE: passing two functions: prety pure: